mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_03_Create a Kubernetes Cluster.md

     The *azure-vote-back* and *azure-vote-front* containers are displayed

-1. Click the vote buttons in the application (Cats/Dogs) then to see logs for the `azure-vote-front` pod, select the **View live data (preview)** link on the right-hand side of the containers list.
+1. Click the vote buttons in the application (Cats/Dogs) then to see logs for the `azure-vote-front` pod, Click view live data then click the vote buttons in the running application (Cats/Dogs) then view the live data under the Logs window.
 These logs include the *stdout* and *stderr* streams from the container.

 ### Task 7: Delete the cluster